 We were fortunate to find Chris Stell working in her studio hand etching dichroic glass.
 She explained how the glass is specially treated with different gases to provide color on the glass panels.
 Chris makes her art by using a small drill to remove color from the glass.
 By drawing in the negative space she creates some beautiful glass pieces.
 After we watched Chris work, Elizabeth picked out a one-of-a-kind necklace charm as a special souvenir.

 The Japanese Friendship Garden honors the special relationship between San Diego and its sister city, Yokohama in Japan.
 This 12-acre garden uses traditional Japanese gardening techniques and adapts them to the climate of southern California.
 There are beautiful water features, a koi pond, stone lanterns, a collection of bonsai trees, and a variety of plant life found throughout this quiet spot in Balboa Park.

-Elizabeth loved finding special details in the garden.
-I enjoyed the beauty and peaceful tranquility found in this special garden.
+Elizabeth loved finding special details in the garden while I enjoyed the beauty and peaceful tranquility.
 There are plenty of opportunities for stunning photos, so make sure you are ready to catch the perfect shot.

 Botanical Building and Lily Pond